This crispy restaurant-quality Easy Fried Onions will make your taste buds sing. Perfect for helping create Easy Winter Meals With The Family.

 I hate to admit it but I am happy they are forced to watch some corny family movies together.
 There is nothing like spending some quality family time watching corny family movies and sharing a warm dinner.
 As you can see my kids were able to survive each other throughout the whole movie and leave with full bellies.

-The Fried Onions Recipe come out extremely crispy and flavorful, just like at the restaurant!
+The Fried Onions Recipe comes out extremely crispy and flavorful, just like at the restaurant!
 This dinner duo will make your family think you ordered out guaranteed.

 Cooking and Preparation Tips